Header image redox reactions.

 reduction reaction: Cr2O72- + 14H+ + 6e2Cr3+ + 7H2O

-The number of atoms on both sides of the reduction equation balance.
+The number of each type atom on both sides of the reduction equation balance.
 However you must also check that the total charge on each side of the equation also balances.
 So we have: So the equation balances for charges present and also for the number of atoms present.

 Example 2- Potassium permanganate

 Potassium permanganate is a dark purple solid which when it dissolves in a dilute sulfuric acid solution forms a strong oxidising agent.
-Permanganate has the formula MnO4-.
+The Permanganate ion has the formula MnO4-.
 When the permanganate ion is reduced it forms the almost colourless Mn2+(aq) ion.
-In the permanganate ion (MnO4-) the metal manganese has an oxidation state of +7, so when it is reduced to form the Mn2+(aq) it needs to gain 5 electrons.
+In the permanganate ion (MnO4-) the metal manganese has an oxidation state of +7, so when it is reduced to form the Mn2+(aq) it will gain 5 electrons.

 Solid potassium permanganate is a shiny dull purple coloured solid.